 Before doing any work in your apartment you will need to review your building’s alteration agreement.
 To learn more check out an article we wrote on Alteration Agreements.

 The first step when combining two apartments into one (or combining multiple apartments) is to contact your board or building management company.
 You will need to find out if they allow this practice.
-Although most buildings will not object there will be some that do.
+Although most buildings will not object there will be some that may.
 You will need to hire an architect to file the job with the NYC Department of Buildings, DOB, but more importantly you need to assess the existing conditions and plan out how to combine the units.
-I find the biggest point of confusion on these types of projects is the protocol.
+I find the biggest point of confusion for my clients on these types of projects is the protocol.
 When do you need to update your certificate of occupancy?
 Do you file an Alt 1 or an Alt 2?
 Here is some quick background information before we dive in.
-A certificate of occupancy.

 - A Certificate of Occupancy (“C of O” or “C.O.”) is a document issued by the Department Of Buildings (DOB) that lists the approved occupancy of a building including the number of floors, the uses per floor, and when relevant the allowable number of occupants.
 A certificate of occupancy in a residential building for example would list how many apartments there are per floor.
 We have another post if you want to read more about What a Certificate of Occupancy is.